kchinset/kchinset.github.io/README.md

 Download ISO file from trusted source.
 I got mine from mit.edu.

-Generate sha256 checksum of file using `shasum -a 256 filepath`
+Generate sha256 checksum of file using the command `shasum -a 256 filepath` in terminal.

 - Compare result to verified checksum on the Arch Linux wiki

+## Part 2: Setup Virtual Machine

+Using VMware Fusion